-The CornerStone Initiative was awarded $5,000 from the Vector Wealth Strategies Community Impact Fund in July 2015.
+The CornerStone Initiative was awarded $5,000 from the Vector Wealth Strategies Community Impact Fund in July 2015 and again in May 2018.

 The CornerStone Initiative is a faith-based community development organization committed to empowering individuals in a specific community within Huntsville's 35805 zip-code.
 CornerStone focuses on the areas of employment, education and community enrichment in order to seek out and build up indigenous leadership.
 Their mission is to encourage relationships in this often forgotten neighborhood that awaken hope where there was once a sense of despair.
 CornerStone realizes that once hope is awakened, individuals are much more likely to take advantage of available opportunities that could change the trajectory of their lives.